 The decisions leaders should make in developing a service delivery model for CGT are many, but one thing is clear: It’s important to get it right the first time.
 Changes to the model are difficult, expensive, and slow to make.
 One interviewee suggested that companies are almost stuck with the decisions they make early in the life cycle of developing a CGT asset.

-While the requirements for specimen handling once it is extracted from a patient are variable, there may be opportunities to standardize specimen collection and develop best practices between apheresis operations experts, clinical sites, and manufacturers.
+While the requirements for specimen handling once it is extracted from a patient are variable, there may be opportunities to standardise specimen collection and develop best practises between apheresis operations experts, clinical sites, and manufacturers.

 Chain of identity (COI) allows traceability of a drug back to the original donor and its lineage to its intended recipient.
 The raw material (tissue or cells) and the resulting drug product are associated with the donor’s unique identifiers throughout the entire process, from collection to manufacturing to treatment and post-treatment monitoring.
 For instance, as part of the COI, an autologous donor’s patient number should be associated with their unique donation number and manufacturing batch number.